jaantaponen/discord-ytdl-bot/README.md

 ## Discord download bot

 This Discord bot downloads your links prefixed with `!` and sends them as a reply to the channel.

+This bot can:
-It will try to transcode the videos so we don't exceed the free 8mb limit.
+- Try to transcode the videos so we don't exceed the free 8mb limit.
+- Delete the original message if the video was able to be downloaded
+- Install yt-dlp from source every rebuild

+#### Example docker-compose

 ```console